SutekhVRC/VibeCheck/docs/AvatarSetup.md

 1. Import [VibeCheck Prefab Package]().
 2. In the "Simple" folder there is a folder for the default Simple prefab and folder for the TPS prefab.
-3. Drag the prefab you want to use onto your Hips and unpack it completely.
+3. Drag the prefab onto your avatar's armature wherever you want it to be.
+4. Scale and move the prefab as needed.
 Keep in mind, the center of the sphere will be the maximum float value / motor speed.
-4. If you are setting it up for a penetrator, you will want to put the center of the Contact sphere at the base of the penetrator.
+5. If you are setting it up for a penetrator, you will want to put the center of the Contact sphere at the base of the penetrator.
-5. If you are setting it up for an oriface just adjust it inside the orifice where you want it.
+6. If you are setting it up for an oriface just adjust it inside the orifice where you want it.

 ## Constant to float conversion